react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

 Note that in this case, any params in the URL are only passed to the `Profile` screen which matches the path pattern `users/:id`, and the `Feed` screen doesn't receive any params.
 If you want to have the same params in the `Feed` screen, you can specify a [custom `getStateFromPath` function](use-linking.md#getstatefrompath) and copy those params.

+Similarly, if you want to access params of a parent screen from a child screen, you can use [React Context](https://reactjs.org/docs/context.html) to expose them.

 ## Matching exact paths

 By default, paths defined for each screen are matched against the URL relative to their parent screen's path.
 Consider the following config: